catalinii/minisatip/README.md

 Contact
 -------
-Please use https://minisatip.org/forum/ for any questions.
+Please use https://minisatip.org/forum/ for any question or join slack: https://join.slack.com/t/minisatip/shared_invite/zt-rms717g0-SQR25SFs8RH9JlVZV4II7A

 In order to speed up the investigation of an issue, please provide the full log and a link to the application that is not working.